CameronDevine/StateMint/tutorial.md

 ![Normal Tree](web/HTML/tutorial/tutorial3.svg)

-To avoid selecting T type elements (the torsional spring and inductor), The right side of the transformer will be added to the normal tree.
+To avoid selecting T-type elements (the torsional spring and inductor), The right side of the transformer will be added to the normal tree.

 ![Normal Tree](web/HTML/tutorial/tutorial4.svg)